 You write your messages upfront and then schedule it with send criteria for when you want it to go out.

 The best part?

 You can schedule each stage to go out to multiple people at once, scaling the output of your writing.
-Users simply upload a CSV file (or Salesforce list) as their recipient list, and include text fields in the email body that personalize to each person:
+Users simply upload a CSV file (or Salesforce list) as their recipient list, and include merge fields in the email body that personalize to each person.

-See who opened, clicked, or replied to emails in the Yesware Mail Merge module:
+See who opened, clicked, or replied to emails in the Yesware Campaigns module.